homothetyhk/Silksong.Benchwarp/Benchwarp/Data/RawData/ReviewNotes.md

   - Ant_19 titled area should be Chapel of the Beast
   - Note - Ant_20[door1] is fine, even if the chapel has been closed

+The below areas have been checked when using the old door warp coroutine - many issues with softlocks/camera are likely already fixed with the new coroutine.

 ### Bone_Bottom
     - Aspid_01__bot1/bot3/bot4/bot5/bot6/bot7/bot8 (NOT bot2): big bot transition at several different positions.
     - Aspid_01__bot1: flip gives Aspid_01__top1 but should be Bonetown__top1.